-If your water supply comes from an untreated surface water source, you will need to disinfect water used for drinking, making ice cubes, washing uncooked fruits and vegetables, making baby formula, brushing teeth or rinsing dentures.
+If your water supply comes from an untreated surface water source or from ground water at risk of containing pathogens, you will need to disinfect water used for drinking, making ice cubes, washing uncooked fruits and vegetables, making baby formula, brushing teeth or rinsing dentures.
 You can remove Giardia by using the following disinfection methods:

 - Filtering: To remove Giardia cysts, filters must have an absolute pore size of 1 micron or less, and be certified by the National Sanitation Foundation (NSF) International or another accredited third party agency.
 Jug-type water filters (such as Brita®), will not remove Giardia.
 Some built-in water filtration systems will remove Giardia, but they need regular and thorough maintenance to work well.